-&lt;sup>5 Where cn is the mark on the BUPT scale and uk is the mark on the QMUL scale.

 - 6.5.
-Reattempts shall be taken at the next available opportunity except that, in extenuating circumstances, the Chair of the Examination Board shall have discretion to permit a student to defer his/her reattempt(s) by not more than one academic year. - 6.6.
-The "next available opportunity" for reattempting examinations will follow the schedule shown in Appendix I.

-6.7.
-Number of reattempts:

-- a.
-Students will be permitted three reattempts before the end of Year 4, except for modules first taken in semester 6 and 7 where there will be two reattempts. - b.
-Students who fail to graduate at the end of semester 8 will be permitted to take further reattempts as available up until the end of the maximum period of 6 years.

-6.8.
-Format of reattempt examinations:
+Where a resit student has failed a module, s/he can reattempt only the parts that have been failed (synoptic reassessment may be used in some cases).
+Students shall not be permitted to reattempt passed elements of assessment. - a.
+The overall module mark attainable for any reattempt shall be capped at the minimum pass mark [2.19]. - b.
+Regardless of whether a student re-attempts all components or parts (e.g. examination only or coursework only), the highest existing coursework mark for that module will be combined with the highest existing examination mark, to produce a new overall mark, and this is capped. - c.
+The final overall module mark shall be the highest overall mark of all attempts. - 6.6.
+Where a student is required to retake the year (due to academic failure), all components of the retake modules are reattempted and any previous marks will be replaced.
+The overall module marks are capped.
+Where a student is granted a first take (due to extenuating circumstances), the marks are not capped. - 6.7.
+Reattempts shall be taken at the next available opportunity except that, in extenuating circumstances, the Chair of the Examination Board shall have discretion to permit a student to defer his/her reattempt(s) by not more than one academic year. - 6.8.
+The "next available opportunity" for reattempting examinations will follow the schedule shown in Appendix I. - 6.9.
+Number of reattempts: - a.
+Students will be permitted to reattempt their failed modules before the end of Year 4 in line with the schedule shown in Appendix I. - b.
+Students who fail to graduate at the end of semester 8 will be permitted to take further re-attempts as available up until the end of the maximum period of 6 years. - 6.10.
+Format of reattempt examinations: - a.

-- a.
 The first resit examination will be on the syllabus as taught to the student for their first sit. - b.
-Subsequent resit and retake examinations will be on the syllabus as taught to first-sit students during that year, but all lecture material will be made available to resit and retake students. - 6.9.
-Where a module is withdrawn, examinations will be set to give students three resit attempts. - 6.10.
-For all technical modules students must pass the coursework hurdle [2.15] in order to pass the module.
-The following clauses apply to resit students only. - Students who fail the coursework hurdle are required to reattempt the coursework. - b.
-Students who fail the module overall but achieve a pass mark in the coursework are not permitted to reattempt the coursework. - c.
-Students who fail the module with overall coursework mark between 30% and 40%, can choose to take the next opportunity to reattempt the coursework. - 6.11.
-Reattempts in English Language modules are implemented as the national Chinese examination CET4.
-A pass in CET4 will be taken as a capped pass in any English Language module previously failed.
+Subsequent resit and retake examinations will be on the syllabus as taught to first-sit students during that year, but all lecture material will be made available to resit and retake students. - 6.11.
+Where a module is withdrawn, examinations will be set to give students three resit attempts. - 6.12.
+English language qualifications: - a. for 2021/22 cohorts onwards, permissible resits of English language modules are to be taken with other technical modules (CET4 is no longer accepted as a replacement for English modules for newer cohorts). - b. for 2020/21 and prior cohorts, reattempts of English language modules are to be assessed in line with the national Chinese examination CET4.
+A pass in CET4 will be taken as a capped pass in any English language module previously failed. - c.
+Jie Ye students who failed English language modules, irrespective of their cohorts, are permitted to resit English language modules.